AbdulMoeez1278/AbdulMoeez1278/README.md

 - 🌱 **Currently Learning:** Advanced Backend Architecture (JWT, REST APIs, MongoDB Aggregations), React Optimization, SEO Strategies
 - 📍 **Location:** Pakistan 🇵🇰

 I thrive at the intersection of **design, functionality, and performance**, working with both startups and solo projects to deliver high-impact digital experiences.
-When I’m not coding, you’ll find me experimenting with UI/UX, exploring tech trends, or gaming on my YouTube channel.
+When I’m not coding, you’ll find me experimenting with UI/UX, exploring tech trends, vlogging or gaming on my YouTube channels.

 ---